AtifAbbAsi19/ease-volley-wrapper/README.md

 > **Ease** is designed with having all the above issues in mind.
 It does most of the work on behalf of
 > developers, leaving behind the **minimal** work for them.

+## Configuration

+`Ease` is not smart enough to know every thing in advance.
+To help it out, you need to pass a configuration object *(implementation of `EaseConfig` interface)* to `Ease` for making it work according to your need.

+Call `EaseUtils.init` at least once with `EaseConfig` object for configuring `Ease`.

+    EaseUtils.init(EaseConfig)

+> Please note if you don't initialize `Ease`, it will use default implementation of `EaseConfig`.

 ## Building a Request